laanp/Icarus_Mods_Separated/laanp-PetesMiningKit_Readme.md

 ## Mod Details:
 - Compatible with: Single Player & Hosted Multiplayer or Dedicated Server.
 - Will unbundle custom extractors, mining/water/ice drills and harvesters along with (10) beacons to help keep track of all your equipment on the map.
-- Adds a new Workshop menu called "Pete's Kits", containing:
-   - "Pete's Mining Kit" - When consumed on planet, unbundles the following:
+- "Pete's Mining Kit" - Found in new Workshop menu called "Pete's Kits" - When consumed on planet, unbundles the following:
   - (6) "Pete's Nuclear Extractor" - Custom self-powered, fast extraction, exotic (purple) extractors
   - (10) "Pete's Ore Extractor" - Custom self-powered, fast extraction, deep-mining ore extractors.
   - (3) "Pete's Ice Borer" - Custom self-powered, fast extraction, super-cooled ice borer.
   - (3) "Pete's Water Borer" - Custom self-powered, fast extraction water borer.
   - (3) "Pete's Portable Water Tanks" - Lightweight, purified water tank with 500L capacity.
   - (3) "Pete's Oil Barrel" - Lightweight oil tank with 500L capacity.
   - (1) "Pete's Exotic Harvester" - Custom self-powered exotic (red) harvester
   - (20) Portable Beacons - To mark your mining equipment on the map
   - They all can be carried & stacked in regular inventory (not in the G-slot).
   - Equipment cannot be returned to the station.

 ## Known Bugs/Issues/Notes - As of this current release.
 ### "Pete's Mining Kit"